KiraResari/ceal-chronicler/Protocol.md

   * While playing around with that, I also cane across this documentation, which I imagine might come in handy:
     * https://developer.android.com/jetpack/compose/documentation

+* This is as far as I'm getting with this today

+# 23-Dec-2022

+* Now continuing with this

+* Last time, I managed to set up the project, and got it running to the point where I now have a shared UI between Android and Desktop that displays a little welcome message

+* I have to point out again that starting the project takes time every day =>,<=

+  * As in, it takes Kotlin/Android studio several minutes to load the project, which makes the whole framework feel a bit sluggish

+* Oh, good thing I checked, because I just noticed the android app is no longer starting

+  * The error that happens is:

+    * ````
+        1. Dependency 'androidx.compose.ui:ui-graphics:1.3.2' requires libraries and applications that depend on it to compile against version 33 or later of the Android APIs.

+            :androidApp is currently compiled against android-32.

+            Recommended action: Update this project to use a newer compileSdkVersion of at least 33, for example 33.
+      ````

+    * I now adjusted the `compileSdk`, `minSdk` and `targetSdk` in the `androidApp/build.gradle.kts` to "33"

+  * Looks like that fixed it

 # ⚓